L-as/idris-rbtree/README.md

-Type-safe verified Red-Black trees in Idris.
+Type-safe verified red-black trees in Idris.

 Check `TypedContainers/RBTree.idr` for the basic API.
+Your key type needs to implement `LawfulOrd` (see `TypedContainers/LawfulOrd.idr`).

-NB: Spacetime complexity *should* be the same as standard Red-Black trees, however, it has not been proven.
+NB: Space complexities and time complexities *should* be the same as standard Red-Black trees, however, it has not been proven.

 Features: